hydevbiz/AstridMarket/README.md

 ## 🛒 AstridMarket

-AstridMarket is a plugin for managing markets on your Minecraft server.
-It lets you set up and control your market easily, including selling items and resetting the market.
-Unlike basic admin shops, AstridMarket has limited stock and allows you to add custom items.
+AstridMarket is a plugin designed for managing markets on the AstridCloud server.
+It simplifies the setup and control of your in-game market, allowing you to sell items and reset the market with ease.
+Unlike standard admin shops, AstridMarket features limited stock and supports the addition of custom items, providing a more flexible and dynamic marketplace experience.

 ### Commands and Permissions